 Key Takeaways:

-• Your home equity represents how much of your home you own and is calculated by subtracting what you owe on the mortgage from its current value.
+- Home equity represents the portion of your home’s value that you truly own and is calculated by subtracting your mortgage balance from your home’s current value.

-• You can borrow equity with a cash-out refinance, home equity loan or home equity line of credit.
+- You can borrow equity with a cash-out refinance, home equity loan or home equity line of credit (HELOC).

 What Is Home Equity?